APPLE UNVEILED the long-awaited iPhone 6 at a Cupertino event on 9 September, alongside the larger iPhone 6 Plus.

-Here, we round up everything we know about the anticipated iPhone 6 handset so far.
+Here, we round up everything we know about the iPhone 6's availability, including pricing and release date details.
 Keep this page bookmarked, as we'll update it with every new detail, feature and rumour about the iPhone 6.

 iPhone 6 specs